 - PO1.
 Demonstrate proficiency in Mathematics and the Mathematical concepts needed for a proper understanding of Physics. - PO2.
 Demonstrate the ability to justify and explain their thinking and/or approach. - PO3.
-Develop state-of-the-art laboratory skills and professional communication skills. - PO4.
-Apply the scientific method to design, execute, and analyze an experiment - PO5.
-Explain scientific procedure and experimental observations - PO6.
+Demonstrate the ability to think, express and present in a clear, logical and succinct arguments. - PO4.
+Develop state-of-the-art laboratory skills and professional communication skills. - PO5.
+Apply the scientific method to design, execute, and analyze an experiment and also to explain their scientific procedures as well as their experimental observations. - PO6.
 Appreciate the role of chemistry in the society - PO7.
 Use this as a basis for ethical behaviour in issues facing chemists /drugs. - PO8.
 Understand chemistry as an integral part for addressing social, economic, and environmental problems. - PO9.
-Understand the value of Mathematical proof and - PO10.
-Demonstrate proficiency in writing and understanding proofs. - PO11.
-Apply mathematical problems and solutions in aspects of science and technology. - PO12.
-Gain experience to investigate the real world problems - PO13.
+Develop and understand the value of Mathematical proof and demonstrate proficiency in writing and understanding proofs. - PO10.
+Investigate and apply mathematical problems and solutions in aspects of science and technology. - PO11.
+Gain experience investigating the real world problems - PO12.
 Apply mathematical ideas and models to those problems.